 What Kind of Shoes to Buy for Orthotics?

-To ensure a comfortable fit, look for features such as a removable footbed with a wide and deep toe box.
-The New Balance shoes with SL-2 last will provide you with a deep and wide toe box and a snug heel so your heel will not slip off while walking.
-You may also need half to one size larger size of shoes, and they may need to be one width size up from your regular width.
+To ensure a comfortable fit, look for features such as a removable footbed and a wide, deep toe box.
+The New Balance shoes with the SL-2 last will provide a deep, wide toe box and a snug heel so your heel will not slip off while walking.
+You may also need shoes half to one size larger, and they may need to be one width size up from your regular width.

 If you suffer from overpronation, you will also need to find shoes that give firm support in the heel, and you may benefit from shoes that are ergonomically designed for greater motion control.
 Several brands cater to the needs of overpronators.
-But one of the industry leaders – who most podiatrists recommend – is New Balance.
+But one of the industry leaders, recommended by most podiatrists, is New Balance.

-Here are some of the Best Shoes for Orthotic Inserts –
+Best New Balance Neutral Shoes for Orthotics Inserts –

 1. New Balance 840 Neutral Running Shoes for Men and Women

-The New Balance 840 running shoe is very similar in construction to the 928 because both are built on SL2 last, with a slight rocker sole and unparalleled cushioning.
+The New Balance 840 running shoe is very similar in construction to the 928, both built on the SL2 last, with a slight rocker sole and unparalleled cushioning.
 It uses ABZORB technology for maximum shock absorption and flexibility.
-This style is particularly popular with people with wide feet and a high arch.
+This style is particularly popular among people with wide feet and high arches.

-New Balance 840 running shoes are one of the best for orthotic inserts and provide a lot of cushioning.
+New Balance 840 running shoes are among the best for orthotic inserts and offer a lot of cushioning.

 2. New Balance 1080 V5 Neutral Running Shoes for Men and Women